Blepharoplasty – Eyelid Surgery

 excess skin and muscle is removed and closed with dissolvable stitches.

-swelling you have after the procedure, and which operation was performed.
+Recovery time depends primarily on the amount of bruising and swelling you have after the procedure, and which type of operation was performed.
 Typically,

 most patients are presentable after one week.
-If the laser was used, redness can be
+If the laser was used in your procedure, and resulting redness persists, this is covered easily with make-up within one week.

 fat, and muscle is paramount as well.